n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Plivo/README.md

 # Plivo

-[Plivo](https://www.plivo.com/) is a cloud communications platform as a service company that allows you to add SMS, MMS, & Voice calling functionality within your apps programmatically.
+[Plivo](https://www.plivo.com/) is a cloud communications platform as a service company that allows you to add SMS, MMS, and Voice calling functionality within your apps programmatically.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Plivo/README.md).